zdravkov/kendo-docs/api/mobile/touch.md

 ## TouchEvent

 The touch event object (available in the event handler event object) contains information about an active touch.
-The touch event object instance has two properites of type `TouchAxis` - `x` and `y`.
+The touch event object instance has two properties of type `TouchAxis` - `x` and `y`.

 #### Example